 We implement the following procedure to calculate the Hartree-Fock parameter $r$ and the parameter $\kappa$.
 At temperatures below the N\'{e}el temperature $\kappa=0$ and $r(T/J)$ is obtained from equation (\ref{QCB32}).
-At temperatures above the N\'{e}el temperature the functions $r(T/J)$ and $\kappa(T/J)$ are solution of the system (\ref{QCB46}).
+At temperatures above the N\'{e}el temperature the functions $r(T/J)$ and $\kappa(T/J)$ are solutions of the system (\ref{QCB46}).
 The result is depicted in figures (\ref{HF}) and (\ref{kappa}).

-The figure (\ref{HF}) shows that the renormalization $r$ at zero tempearture, due to the magnon-magnon interaction, is stronger when the system approaches quantum critical point (curve "a"), and it is insignificant for spin-localized systems (curve "d").
+Fig. (\ref{HF}) shows that the renormalization $r$ at zero temperature, due to the magnon-magnon interaction, is stronger when the system approaches the quantum critical point (curve "a"), and it is insignificant for spin-localized systems (curve "d").

-The $\kappa$ parameter is a measure for the gap of the magnon in paramagnetic phase.
-It is zero at N\'{e}el temperature and increases when the temperature increases.
+The $\kappa$ parameter is a measure for the gap of the magnon in the paramagnetic phase.
+It is zero at the N\'{e}el temperature and increases when the temperature increases.
 The function $\kappa(T/J)$ is depicted in figure (\ref{kappa}) for different values of the ratio $t/U$.

-The figure (\ref{kappa}) shows that the increase is faster when the system approaches quantum critical point (curve "a"), and it is weak for spin-localized systems (curve "d").
+Fig.(\ref{kappa}) shows that the increase is faster when the system approaches the quantum critical point (curve "a"), and it is weak for spin-localized systems (curve "d").